veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 * Column picker – show or hide table columns.
 * Filters - filter data.
 * Save option - save your changes.
+* Download option - download a data set.
 * Share option – share a data set with a user.
+* Delete option - if you are an admin, you can delete the data set.

 To download a data set as a CSV file:
 1. In the **Data catalogue** tab, open a data set you want to download.
 2. In the right corner, select the download icon.

-To see data sets you can use, go to [My data](https://data.veracity.com/containers).
-To see how to manage your data on Data Fabric, go [here](https://help-center.veracity.com/en/collections/2429587-managing-your-data-on-data-fabric).

 ### Types of data sets
 Data sets can be saved and shared as: